01 of 02

 Cross Five can be used in any type of quilt.
 Straight set layouts, on point designs, and strippy quilt designs (including row quilts) are all an option.
 Consider some of the popular quilt layout options when designing a quilt.

 Cutting for One 12" Cross Five Quilt Block

-Like Cross Four, my version of the Cross Five quilt block is monochromatic -- in all blues, but with a somewhat darker neutral print in the background.
+Like Cross Four, our version of the Cross Five quilt block is monochromatic—in all blues, but with a somewhat darker neutral print in the background.

 The block would look good sewn in batiks or in bright primary colors with a white background.
 Experiment with colors and you'll discover that it's easy to create a 3D look with the quilt block.

 Dark Blue Print

 - (4) 5" x 5" squares for corners